simplesourcing/simplesourcing.github.io/pages/docs/applications/client_builder.md

 ---

 The entry point into a Simple Sourcing client is the `EventSourcedClient` DSL.
 With this you can:
-* Set the Kafka for configuration to specifiy how to inteact with the Kafka cluster
+* Set the Kafka for configuration to specify how to interact with the Kafka cluster
 * Add a set of commands for one or more aggregates
 * Call the `build` method which returns a `CommandAPISet`.
 A `CommandAPISet` provides access to a
 [`CommandAPI`](command_api.html) for each aggregate